Essential for team development! Explaining git clone, fetch, and pull

 git fetch

-This is often used for branches that are updated only by pull requests from other branches in a remote environment, such as
+This is often used for branches that are updated only by pull requests from other branches in the remote environment, such as the

-the git pull (This is because conflicts with the local environment are basically impossible, so there is no need to check the differences.)
+(This is because conflicts with the local environment are basically impossible, so there is no need to check for differences.)

 summary

-This time, we explained the differences between the frequently used git commands git clone, git fetch, and git pull in team development.
+This time, we explained the differences between git clone, git fetch, and git pull, which are frequently used git commands in team development.
+You'll

-It's almost impossible to do team development without using these commands, so
+almost never do team development without using these commands, so

-if you learned about them for the first time today, we recommend that you fully understand them!
+if you're learning about them for the first time today, we recommend that you make sure you understand them completely!

 | Command name | Content |